ks888/kirby/README.md

  - create dir2
 *** Kirby End *******
 localhost                  : ok=2    changed=2    unreachable=0    failed=0

-~/src/kirby_demo%
 ```

-Serverspec runs whenever a task results in *changed* status.
-If the number of failed tests in serverspec is smaller than the last run, the task is regarded as *tested*.
-In this example, 1st task is *tested*, but 2nd task is not, so the test coverage is 50%.
+Since there is 2 tasks and only 1 task is tested, the coverage is 50%.
+See [How it works](#how-it-works) for details.

 ## Installation